NixOS/nix/doc/manual/src/release-notes/rl-2.21.md

 # Release 2.21.0 (2024-03-11)

+- Fix a fixed-output derivation sandbox escape (CVE-2024-27297)

+  Cooperating Nix derivations could send file descriptors to files in the Nix store to each other via Unix domain sockets in the abstract namespace.
+This allowed one derivation to modify the output of the other derivation, after Nix has registered the path as "valid" and immutable in the Nix database.
+  In particular, this allowed the output of fixed-output derivations to be modified from their expected content.

+  This isn't the case any more.

 - CLI options `--arg-from-file` and `--arg-from-stdin` [#10122](https://github.com/NixOS/nix/pull/10122)

   The new CLI option `--arg-from-file` *name* *path* passes the contents